Is peanut butter keto gives us something to consider because of all the chemicals that food companies insist on adding to our nosh.

 Is peanut butter keto?
 Not if you consume one of the average commercial brands; simple sugars are added raising the glycemic index.

-Unfortunately I was unable to find research measuring the GI of unsweetened peanut butter compared to those with added sugar.
+Unfortunately I was unable to find research measuring the GI of unsweetened peanut butter formulations compared to those with added sugar.

 There is a better option to answer and satisfy your question; is peanut butter keto?
 Use a true wholegrain bread, natural honey and raw berries.